richardm75/record-radio/README.md

 # Record-Radio

-The Rec-Radio scripts will record internet radio.
+The Rec-Radio scripts will record live internet radio.
 There are two versions: Windows DOS (.bat), and Linux bash (.sh).
 Typically Rec-Radio is scheduled to run via Windows Task Scheduler, or Linux crontab.
 This makes Rec-Radio an equivalent of a DVR for internet radio shows.

 I created Rec-Radio as a sample script to avoid missing live shows broadcast when I wasn't around.
 I live in the USA, on the west coast, and sometimes want to record UK shows that are on while I am asleep.
 Rec-Radio is my answer.
 I started with the DOS version, then added Linux in order to run it on a Raspberry Pi.
 In practice I run the bash script on a Raspberry Pi and schedule my recordings there with crontab.
 Since my day-to-day computer is Windows, I added another DOS script (rpiradio.bat) to transfer the recorded mp3 files over to Windows.
 I run rpiradio.bat automatically every time my PC  wakes up from sleep (See the Wiki for details).